marko-a87/F_J_Food_Groceries/README.md

   Classes:

-    -App.py
+    App.py

   This runs the driver code for the application.

 # Customer Interface

-  -This is the presentation layer for the customers -When a user presses a button it passes control the next layer
+  This is the presentation layer for the customers.

+  When a user presses a button it passes control to the authentication layer.

 # Authentication layer
   Classes:

-    -Customer.py
-    -System_UI.py
+    Customer.py
+    System_UI.py

   Authenticates the customer based on credentials.

   Passes control to the database layer.

   Passes control the Business_Logic layer once authenticated.

 # Business_Logic

   Classes:

-    -Order.py

-    -Product.py

-    -Shopping_Cart.py

-    -Category.py
+    Order.py

+    Product.py

+    Shopping_Cart.py

+    Category.py

 # Data_mangement_security

   Classes:

-    -Database.py
+    Database.py

   Holds user data and secures it.

   Passes control back to authentication.